+Please review the Procard Users Guide carefully for more details about expenditure limits, prohibited purchases and ineligible transactions.
 The District established a College Internal Audit Group (CIAG) for review and audit of procurement card purchases.
-The review and audit process can be found on Part B, Procard Document Management Procedures.

-The PD must maintain effective control over, and accountability for all funds, property (Refer to §200.94 for definition of tangible personal property - For SMCCCD, this includes all non-inventoried equipment and furniture purchased and charged to account 4511 and 4512) and assets (Items charged to account 64XX.
+The review and audit process can be review here in the Procard Document Management Procedures.
+The PD must maintain effective control over, and accountability for all funds, property (Refer to §200.1, Subpart A, for definition of tangible personal property - For SMCCCD, this includes all non-inventoried equipment and furniture purchased and charged to account 4511 and 4512) and assets (Items charged to account 64XX.
 Assure that they are used solely for authorized purposes.
-See §200.302 Financial Management and §200.303 Internal Controls.
-SMCCCD maintains a "Fixed Asset System" and a physical inventory of all assets and reconciliation with property records must occur every two years.
-See SMCCCD Purchasing Procedures Fixed Assets.
+Please also refer to §200.302 regarding Financial Controls and §200.303 regarding Internal Controls.
+SMCCCD maintains a "Fixed Asset System" and a physical inventory of all assets and reconciliation with property records must occur every two years, (see General Purchasing Procedures: Fixed Assets for more information).